divviup/prio-server/terraform/README.md

 ## kubectl configuration

 When instantiating a new GKE cluster, you will want to merge its configuration into your local `~/.kube/config` so that you can use `kubectl` for cluster management.
-After a successful `apply`, Terraform will emit a `gcloud` invocation that will update your local config file.
+After a successful `apply`, Terraform will emit a `gcloud` or `aws` invocation that will update your local config file.
 More generally, `gcloud container clusters get-credentials <YOUR CLUSTER NAME> --region <GCP REGION>"` will do the trick.

 ## Formatting